-Meat chickens on RSPCA Approved farms are provided with an environment that leads to better welfare by providing them with enrichment that allows their natural behaviours, good lighting periods that encourage them to be active, and proper dark periods for rest.
+Meat chickens on farms with RSPCA Approved certification are provided with an environment that leads to better welfare by providing them with enrichment that allows their natural behaviours, good lighting periods that encourage them to be active, and proper dark periods for rest.
 To achieve the RSPCA Approved certification, not only do these farms need to meet RSPCA Standards, but they also have to undergo our robust assessment and certification process, which means farms are assessed 2-4 times a year.

-And while when most people think of RSPCA Approved chicken, they probably think of the meat aisle in their local supermarket, a variety of products from ready-made meals to stock, and even pet food, are now made with RSPCA Approved chicken.
+And while when most people think of RSPCA Approved chicken, they probably think of the meat aisle in their local supermarket, a variety of products from ready-made meals to stock and even pet food are now made with RSPCA Approved chicken.

 Pre-made sandwiches with RSPCA Approved chicken

 Coles, Coles Express, Starbucks and Woolworths source RSPCA Approved chicken for their pre-made sandwiches, giving consumers a higher welfare choice when they’re on the go and looking for that quick takeaway lunch.